-- Preceptorship in nursing is an approach to teaching-learning frequently utilized in professional practice courses at the senior level, at the time when learners are making the transition from the senior student role to that of a professional nurse.
+- Preceptorship is a teaching-learning approach utilized in professional practice courses at the senior level, a time when learners are making the transition from the senior student role to that of a professional nurse.

-- The BScN Program utilizes this preceptored approach to teaching-learning in the two Level IV professional practice courses.
+- The BScN Program utilizes a Preceptorship Framework for teaching-learning in both Level IV professional practice courses.

-- Preceptorship is viewed within the context of professional nursing & its major domains: practice, education, research, administration & policy.
+- Preceptorship is viewed within the context of professional nursing & 5 major domains: practice, education, research, administration & policy.

-- Preceptorship is facilitated by the teaching-learning triad (student, preceptor & faculty tutor) & experiential learning is central to this educational collaboration.
-See the BScN Program Preceptorship Framework below.
+- Preceptorship is facilitated by the teaching-learning triad (student, preceptor & faculty tutor) & experiential learning is central to this educational collaboration

 BScN Program Preceptorship Framework

-- Competence & caring are fundamental expectations of professional practice experiences; students learn to perform the complex professional nursing role in ways that exemplify both competence & caring; caring without competence would be expected from an empathetic lay person & competence without caring would be anticipated from a person performing a highly technical role, but both competence & caring are expected to occur simultaneously in professional nursing;
+- Competence & caring are fundamental expectations of professional practice experiences; students learn to perform the complex professional nursing role in ways that exemplify both competence and caring;

-- Effective communication is foundational to the development & maintenance of the preceptorship triad, & it also is vital to the delivery of safe nursing care & satisfaction with teamwork;
+- Effective communication is foundational to the development & maintenance of the preceptorship triad, and it is also vital to the delivery of safe nursing care and enhanced teamwork;

 - Conscience or ethical practice is critical to practice by all health professionals;

-- Comportment refers to professional behaviours to which students are socialized (e.g., appropriate workplace grooming and attire, interaction with patients, families, & inter-professional team members);
+- Comportment refers to professional behaviours to which students are socialized (e.g., appropriate workplace attire, interaction with patients, families, and intra/inter-professional team);

-- Commitment to the experience is made by all triad members; students commit to their educational development, striving to achieve entry-to-practice competencies; preceptors commit to acting as role models & clinical teachers & faculty tutors commit to providing educational support & guidance to the preceptors & students during the preceptorship experience;
+- Commitment to the experience is made by all triad members: students commit to their educational development, striving to achieve entry-to-practice competencies; preceptors commit to acting as role models; and clinical teachers or faculty tutors commit to providing educational support and guidance to both preceptors and students during the preceptorship experience;

 - Collaboration occurs both formally & informally; clinical agencies formally agree to collaborate in students’ professional practice learning & each triad informally agrees to form a partnership that meets the goals of the professional practice courses;